Knee Pain

 Symptoms:

-• Pain and swelling on the front of the knee or around the kneecap
+• Swelling and tenderness in the front or sides of the knee

-• Redness and warmth if infection is present
+• Warmth and redness if infection is present

 • Innovative Regenerative Therapy